DiPS-Digital-Peer-Initiative/mind-matters-24/_events/natyalaya.markdown

 ## Topics
 - Awaaz – Dance as a Voice
     - Concept: Dance with a social message
-    - Presentation: Performances centered around themes like women empowerment, environmental awareness, and unity in diversity.
+    - Presentation: Performances centred around themes like women’s empowerment, environmental awareness, and unity in diversity.
     - Message: Dance becomes a voice for the voiceless, amplifying social causes through expressive movement.
 - Saaz Aur Awaaz
     - Concept: Instruments in Dance